81 Tagore Lane, TAG A, #01-11 Singapore 787502 ♦ Reservation : +65 6727 5599

 Similarly, if you regularly drink, the alcohol in your milk may affect brain development.
 Some of the worse cases also saw moms having problems with reduced milk letdown after their intake of alcohol.

 Cold and raw foods are said to introduce ‘wind’ into your body, which may later cause gas problems or other serious health issues.
 The actual effect may not be as bad as it sounds, but mothers have practised staying away from this type of food for a long time.
 While you are free to follow or ignore this commonly shared advice, it is always better to be safe than sorry.

 What are some examples of cold food?
 They may be cold and raw vegetables such as cabbage, watercress, and cucumbers which you would not see as often in food for confinement mothers.
 It is believed that your stomach and spleen are in the recovery process at this point, so these types of foods may slow down the healing process and cause bloating.

 If you love hot chilli peppers, then it is time to say goodbye to them for a few months.
-Spicy food is delicious but it is highly likely to cause constipation and other problems.
-Straining to have a bowel movement is the last thing any mother would need.
-Your gastrointestinal functioning is also weakened after childbirth, and this may lead to bloating and abdominal pains after taking spicy food.
+Spicy food is delicious but is highly likely to cause stomach discomfort and other problems.
+Straining to have a bowel movement is the last thing any mother would need especially if you have wounds in your perineal area.

 If you wish to recover fast and boost your immunity, you can try to stay away from these foods during confinement.
-At this point after the delivery, your body is highly susceptible to bacteria and germs, so knowing what to avoid during confinement and actually avoiding them can prevent serious infection or delayed healing.
+At this point after the delivery, your body is highly susceptible to bacteria and germs, so paying attention to the confinement food you eat to avoid food that can irritate your body and actually avoiding them can prevent severe infection or delayed healing.

 If you have been wondering about food to avoid during breastfeeding Singapore mothers often follow, we hope we have helped you with it through this blog!